-In the Bordeaux Classification In 1855, the estate was placed in the elite of the top five "Premier Cru Classé".
-It is also referred to as the "crown jewel of Médoc" and its wine as a model of elegance and finesse.
-The vineyards of gravel and stone on clay underground cover 93 hectares of vineyards, of which 81 hectares are planted with red and 12 hectares with white varieties.
+In the Bordeaux classification In 1855, the estate was placed in the elite of the five best "Premier Cru Classé".
+It is also known as the "crown jewel of the Médoc" and its wine as a prime example of elegance and finesse.
+The gravel and stone vineyards on clay soil cover 93 hectares of vineyards, of which 81 hectares are planted with red and 12 hectares with white varieties.
 These are Cabernet Sauvignon (75%), Merlot (20%), Cabernet Franc and Petit Verdot (5%), as well Sauvignon Blanc (100%).
-The extremely long-lived red wine will be 18 to 24 months in 100% new expanded.
-Every year about 300,000 bottles are produced.
-This red wine should be opened only after 15 years.
+The extremely long-lasting red wine is 18 to 24 months in 100% new expanded.
+Around 300,000 bottles are produced annually.
+This red wine should only be opened after 15 years.
 The best vintages after the Second World War are 1945, 1947, 1949, 1950, 1953, 1966, 1978, 1979, 1980, 1981, 1982, 1983, 1985, 1986, 1988 and 1989, 1990, 1995, 1996, 1998 and 2000.

 The second wine is called "Pavillon Rouge" and has the same maturity conditions as the first wine.
 The Château is one of the few Bordeaux wineries that also produces excellent white wines.
 The “Pavillon Blanc” is made from a variety of Sauvignon Blanc from a vineyard in Soussans.
 The long-lived wine only develops after four to five years of storage.
 Around 40,000 bottles are produced annually.